The Pointe de Perret circular loop from Praz-de-Lys

 (5) Turn right towards Pointe de Perret.
 The climb offers magnificent views of Cluses, the Bargy range and the Aravis range.

-(6) Turn left onto the path that follows the ridge line, then joins a track coming from Pertuiset.
+(6) Turn left onto the path that follows the ridge line, then joins a trail coming from Pertuiset.
 The view from the summit and on the descent takes in the Bargy, the Aravis, the Arve Valley, the Genevois region, and the resort of Sommand, dominated by the Haute Pointe.

 (7) Take a sharp left-hand bend to traverse the hillside.
 Just before reaching the pass, the path splits into two tracks, either of which can be taken: the route follows the track on the right.
 Once on the ridge, take the path on the left.